kubos/kubos/docs/tutorials/first-project.rst

     The iOBC does not support Python.
-If this is the board which you are using, please refer to the :doc:`Using Rust with the Kubos SDK <../sdk-docs/sdk-rust>` doc to get your first project built and running on the OBC
+If this is the board which you are using, please refer to the :doc:`Using Rust with the Kubos SDK <../sdk-docs/sdk-rust>` doc to get your first project built and running on the OBC.

+    After going through that document, please refer to the :doc:`mission application tutorial <first-mission-app>` for information about creating your first mission application.

 Prerequisites
 -------------